-Adding roof insulation will not usually require Planning Permission, provided it can be added to the existing fabric in such a way that it does not significantly raise the level or volume of the existing roof surface.
+Adding roof insulation will not usually require planning permission, provided it can be added in such a way that it does not significantly raise the level or volume of the existing roof surface.
 However, whether adding roof insulation internally or externally, Listed Building Consent will probably be necessary, especially where:

-- a) The roof surface would have to be raised by even a small amount - this often results in awkward details at eaves and verge which will certainly alter, and could well detract from, the appearance of the building; - b) Original ceiling finishes (often lath and plaster) have to be removed and/or replaced in order to facilitate the work; - c) Main roof timbers (such as trusses or purlins) are likely to be affected.
+- The roof surface would have to be raised by even a small amount - this often results in awkward details at eaves and verge which will certainly alter, and could detract from, the appearance of the building; - Original ceiling finishes (often lath and plaster) have to be removed and/or replaced in order to facilitate the work; - Main roof timbers (such as trusses or purlins) are likely to be affected.